pbierkortte/pbierkortte/readme.md

 * [LinkedIn](https://www.linkedin.com/in/pbierkortte)

 ## Bio
-Seasoned Data Engineer and Cloud Solutions Architect with experience in designing and implementing robust data systems.
-Proven track record in optimizing data pipelines, driving innovation, and solving complex data challenges across various industries.
-Expertise in cloud platforms, **SQL**, and modern data stack technologies, combined with a strategic approach to data architecture and a knack for translating technical solutions into business value.
-Enthusiastic about leveraging **AI** to enhance data-driven decision making.
+Innovative Data Engineer and Cloud Solutions Architect with a proven track record of optimizing data systems for tech startups and Fortune 500 companies.
+Expertise in reducing operational costs and improving system performance through strategic implementation of modern data stack technologies.
+Passionate about leveraging **AI** to drive data-driven decision making and business growth.

 ## Summary
 * :sparkles: AI Pioneer